 Sunrise ceremony at Stonehenge (England)

 The first day of spring is celebrated at Stonehenge in England with a sunrise ceremony.
-People gather in light-colored robes to worship nature’s coming back to life and changing seasons.
-Similar gatherings occur for every season change, in summer, fall, and winter.
+People gather in light-colored robes to worship nature as it comes back to life and changes with the seasons.
+Similar gatherings occur at every season change: summer, fall, and winter.